wymarzonylogin/piksel-kapcio/README.md

-# piksel-kapcio
+# Piksel Kapcio
-Most useless captcha ever!
+Captcha, but not really...